The average determinant of the reduced density matrices for each qubit as a global entanglement measure: Summary

 \section{Summary}

-In this paper, we propose the global entanglement measure $E_{AD}$.
-We show that $E_{AD}$ is just Meyer-Wallach's global entanglement measure $E_{MW}$ by straightforwardly calculating $E_{AD}$ and $E_{MW}$. $E_{AD}$ and $E_{MW}$ measure the \ average mixedness of quantum states for each qubit and the average entanglement between one qubit and the rest qubits.
+In this paper, we propose the global entanglement measure $E_{AD}$. $E_{AD}$ measures the \ average mixedness of quantum states for each qubit and the average entanglement between one qubit and the rest qubits.
 We present the decomposition law for $E_{AD}$.
 So far no one has proposed it.

+We compare $E_{AD}$\ to Meyer-Wallach's global entanglement measure,\ von Neumann entropy, and the linear entropy.
+We show that $E_{AD}$ is just Meyer-Wallach's global entanglement measure $E_{MW}$ by straightforwardly calculating $E_{AD}$ and $E_{MW}$.
+Clearly, it is not intuitive to propose the decomposition law, the mixedness or 1-tangle via the wedge products.